MananDhiman/Code-Snippets/Kotlin/Basic.md

 * If a function returns value, you must declare it after the function name
 * A void function returns Unit type but you are not required to declare it
 * All parameters in a Kotlin function are read only.
 Not allowed to mark it with val or var.
+* Given to function call is argument and variable in function body is parameter

 Kotlin has Optional / Default Params, Named Params Also vararg which produces array of argument